Ziro-Nexus/Bomberbot-Parents/README.md

 of their children, understand what they are learning and how they are doing it.
 All this
 in real time and from anywhere with an internet connection.

+Currently Bomberbot does not have a tool that allows parents to monitor the performance of their children, so we have proposed this solution to give comprehensive access to that information and with the possibility that they can export and download these reports in Pdf format.

+Another interesting feature of Bomberbot Parents is that it also shows motivating or alert messages according to the performance of their children, to manage the content of these messages we have an administrator module that allows the Bomberbot staff to edit these contents.

 ## **Enviroment:**

 ### **Backend:**